phalcon/documentation/docs/tag.md

 ```

 ## Links

-A common task in any web application is to show links that help with the navigation from one area to another.
+A common task in any web application is to show links that help with the navigation from one area to
+another.
 [Phalcon\Tag][tag] offers `linkTo()` to help with this task.
 The method accepts three parameters.

 - `parameters` - `array`/`string` - The attributes and parameters of the element.
-If a string is passed it will be treated as the target URL for the link.
+If a string is passed it will be
+  treated as the target URL for the link.
 If an array is passed, the following elements can be sent:
     - `action` - the URL.
-If the `action` is an array, you can reference a named route defined in your routes using the `for` element
+If the `action` is an array, you can reference a named route defined in your routes using the
+      `for` element
     - `query` - the base query for the URL
     - `text` - the text of the link
+    - `local` - whether this is a local or remote link
     - additional key/value attributes for the link
 - `text` - `string` - the text of the link
 - `local` - `bool` - whether this is a local or remote link

 ```php
 <?php